CONTENT | STRATEGY | MARKETING

 TELEVISION : DIGITAL : SOCIAL MEDIA : GAMES

-I'm a senior content strategist with extensive experience in social media, news reporting, technology, video games, and children's programing, across television, digital, and print.
+I'm a senior digital media and entertainment executive with extensive experience in social media, news reporting, technology, video games, and children's programing, across television, digital, and print.

-Most recently, I served at Senior Director, Creative Strategy at Nickelodeon, crafting the big-picture plan for how to talk about the Nick brand, from special events to movies, and implementing those plans across all screens.
-I worked on the team responsible for the Kids' Choice Sports Awards and the Emmy-nominated Kids’ Pick the President.
+Before that, I served as Senior Director, Creative Strategy at Nickelodeon, crafting the big-picture plan for how to talk about the Nick brand, from special events to awards shows to movies, and implementing those plans across all screens.
+I worked on the team responsible for projects like the Kids' Choice Sports Awards and the Emmy-nominated Kids’ Pick the President.
 I also spearheaded a major brand affinity program called Nick Likes, and directed research into brand initiatives, from panels to analytics.

 You can reach me at libeackerman [at] gmail.com or on LinkedIn.

 Here's a slightly deeper dive into what I've been up to:

 My creative strategy goal for Nickelodeon was to enable conversations with our audience in a way Nick hadn't before, by creating content based on input from our fans as well as content that spoke to larger trending topics.
 This led to increased engagement across social, digital, and YouTube, compared to other Nick content.